| PROBABLE PITCHERS |

 |

 Grand Canyon and No. 20 Arizona State meet Tuesday night for the second of a three-game season series.
 The Lopes and Sun Devils are scheduled to play three times in a season for the first time since 1997.
 In the last five seasons, GCU and Arizona State have played twice per season with the teams splitting the series in four of the last five years.
-GCU will also host the third meeting on May 12 at GCU Ballpark.
+GCU also will host the third meeting on May 12 at GCU Ballpark.

 Tuesday's 6 p.m. game at GCU Ballpark will be televised on